ZEISS Microscopy Knowledge Base

 The tubular structures segmented (traces) by the operation can be edited.
 Branches, terminal points, branches points, and other trace components are accessible for modification, optimizations, and improvements.

-1. In the Shortcut toolbar, click Trace Tool White branched neurite traces on black background with yellow terminals, magenta branch point and 'Color by Structure' legend.
+1. In the Shortcut toolbar, click Trace Tool Interface showing white branching traces with yellow Neurite spines, orange Primary Path, magenta Branch Point, and legend.

 2. An Option Bar below the Shortcut Toolbar is displayed.
 Here you can find various tools with which you can draw or edit traces.

-Y-shaped white traces with yellow neurite markers, a magenta branch-point marker and orange primary path fragments on black
+Y-shaped white branches with yellow neurite markers, magenta branch-point marker, orange segments and legend on black background

 3. Most of these tools can be activated using simple shortcuts to facilitate the workflow.